The Rising (Trivium song)

-"The Rising" is a song by American metal band Trivium.
+"The Rising" is a song by American heavy metal band Trivium.
 It was released as the fourth single from the band's third studio album The Crusade.
 The song was the band's first charting single in the US, peaking at number 32 on the Billboard Mainstream Rock Chart.

 Reception and legacy

 At the time of The Crusade's release, "The Rising" received positive reviews from critics.

 Thom Jurek of AllMusic called "The Rising" one the album's notable tracks, while Don Kaye of Blabbermouth.net called the song one of the best on the album.

 In an interview with Metal Injection to coincide with the release of The Sin and the Sentence in 2017, vocalist/guitarist Matt Heafy, guitarist Corey Beaulieu, and bassist Paolo Gregoletto all cited "The Rising" as their least favorite Trivium song.
 Gregoletto stated that the song was a last minute addition to the album that was written in a style similar to previous single "Anthem (We Are the Fire)" and the inclusion of "The Rising" caused the song "Broken One" to be left off of the album; "Broken One" was released as a b-side to the "Anthem" single and as a bonus track on the iTunes edition of The Crusade.
 Heafy stated that he felt the song was incomplete and Beaulieu stated the band should not have done the song or should have worked on it some more.